brodjustice/semi_static/README.md

 6. Full page cacheing whenever possible, with full multi-locale support
 7. Option to pre-build gzipped static pages

+The current version runs only on POstgreSQL, but you should be able to modify it to run with other databases without to much effort.

 = To install

 Assuming you want to start with a clean applicaion, then first create your rails application: